kdavies4/ModelicaRes/doc/loadres.rst

    A simulation result has been loaded into sim.
    A linearization result has been loaded into lin.

-If this doesn't work, then the *loadres* script probably hasn't been installed to a location recognized by the operating system.
+If this does not work, then the *loadres* script probably has not been installed to a location recognized by the operating system.
 Instead, copy it to the *examples* directory and try again.
 If necessary, call Python_ explicitly (``python loadres ChuaCircuit PID``).